-Assault is governed by Florida Statute 784.011 and is considered a second degree misdemeanor, punishable by up to 60 days in a Florida county jail and a $500 fine.
-Defined, Assault is any intentional, unlawful oral threat to perpetrate violence to the person (body) of another with an apparent ability to do so, AND doing some act which creates a well founded fear in another that violence is imminent.
-Assault requires no touching of another and no physical injury as does a battery.
-Simply explained it is a threat upon another person followed by an overt act causing the victim to reasonably fear that they are about to be on the wrong end of a violent act.
-Though the most minor of misdemeanors, this charge carries its strength in its collateral punishment.
-This kind of allegation is considered a “violent crime” despite no injury, and can have a devastating effect on an individual seeking employment, housing, or an opportunity at higher education. attorneys at The Mayberry Law Firm have both prosecuted and defended hundreds of individuals accused of these kinds of crimes and have the know how and skill to earn you the best result possible.
-If you’ve been charged with this crime beware the collateral consequences an adjudication of guilt may have.
+The crime of assault is governed by Florida Statute 784.011 and is considered a second degree misdemeanor, punishable by up to 60 days in a Florida county jail and a $500 fine.
+Defined, Assault is any intentional, unlawful oral threat to perpetrate violence to the body of another, with a current ability to carry out that threat, paired with some act which creates a well-founded fear in another person that violence is imminent.
+Assault does not require touching of another person or physical injury to occur, as required for battery.
+More simply explained, assault is a threat to another person, followed by an obvious act which causes that person (the victim) to reasonably fear that a violent act is going to be inflicted upon them.
+Although it is a minor level misdemeanor, a charge of assault carries a heavy burden when considering possible collateral repercussions.
+Despite no injury necessary, society will view an assault allegation as a “violent crime,” typically categorizing it as they would a standard battery, domestic battery, or more serious felonies involving violence.
+Without a doubt any assault conviction will be detrimental to a person seeking employment, housing, or an opportunity in higher education.
+Attorneys at The Mayberry Law Firm have experience in both prosecuting and defending hundreds of individuals accused of this kind of crime.
+Our attorneys have the know how and the skill required to earn you the best result possible.
+If you are facing a charge of assault, beware of the collateral consequences that come with an adjudication of guilt.
 Contact the experienced Tampa assault lawyers at The Mayberry Law Firm today and allow us to guide you through this troubling time.Defenses

-Unlike battery where there is often visible injury, a simple threat to another a very defensible crime.
-If a threat is made but our attorneys can show there was no apparent ability to act upon the threat, we can defeat the allegation.
-Merely making a threat with no apparent ability to carry it out cannot lead to a reasonable fear in a victim that violence is imminent.
-The key to this charge is the notion that the violence threatened is going to occur right then and there and an overt act is performed to indicate the threat is going to be acted on.
+Battery often results in visible injuries; however, assault is a simple threat to another which is a very defendable crime.
+Amongst other possible defenses, if our attorneys can show that there was no apparent ability to act upon a threat made, the allegation can be defended and it is very likely we can defeat the allegation.
+A threat made without an apparent ability to carry out that threat cannot result in another’s reasonable apprehension that violence is imminent.
+The key element to an assault charge is the belief that the violence being threatened is actually going to occur at that moment, and it must be paired with an overt, or obvious act which indicates the threat is able to be acted upon.

-An additional defense commonly available is the lack of an overt act or gesture leading someone to believe you are about to carry out your threatened act.
-What is necessary to turn a threat into an assault, is some act that takes the interaction from an intense conversation to a physical threat.
-An example would be a threat to punch someone in the face, followed by throwing a punch that doesn’t make contact with the other person.
-Another would be a threat to beat someone up followed by running toward that individual.
-Some act in addition to the threat is always necessary for this allegation to be valid.How We can Help
+Additionally, it follows that another common defense to an assault charge is the lack of an overt act or gesture which would reasonably lead another to believe that you are about to carry out the threat being made.
+The necessary component which turns a threat into an assault is some physical act or gesture which takes the interaction from an intense conversation to a tangible threat.
+An example of such an act would constitute a threat to punch someone in the face, followed by actually throwing a punch that ultimately misses making contact with the other person.
+Another common example is the threat of beating someone up, followed by running towards that person.
+Without some act or gesture in connection with the threat, the assault allegation would be invalid.

-The Tampa criminal attorneys at The Mayberry Law Firm are skilled and experienced at helping individuals facing these allegations.
-We have traditionally been able to prevent charges from being filed by displaying that a well founded defense is available to our client.
-If the State can surely prove the crime’s elements and has eyewitnesses, Tampa criminal lawyer Jason Mayberry can often, depending on the client’s criminal history, negotiate a pretrial diversion offer thereby allowing our client an opportunity to avoid criminal charges.
-If neither of the prior options are available and facts are permitting, our attorneys have the trial experience necessary to mount a zealous trial defense to see you through to an acquittal.
-If you’ve been charged with simple assault or aggravated assault in Tampa, contact our criminal attorneys at 813-444-7435 today for a free consultation.
+The Tampa criminal law attorneys at The Mayberry Law Firm are skilled and experienced at helping individuals facing these allegations.
+Traditionally, we have been able to prevent charges from being filed by displaying a well-founded defense if it is available to our client.
+Even if the State feels they have enough evidence to prove the elements of assault, Tampa criminal lawyer Jason Mayberry will often be able to negotiate a pre-trial diversion resolution, depending on the client’s criminal history.
+Pre-trial diversion allows our clients an opportunity to have their pending criminal charges dismissed upon successful completion of the intervention program’s terms.
+If neither options are available and if the facts are permitting, our attorneys have the trial experience necessary to provide a zealous trial defense that sees you through an acquittal.
+If you have been charged with simple assault or aggravated assault in Tampa, contact our criminal attorneys at 813-444-7435 today for a free consultation.